 Wire transfers should only really be used as a last resort.
 They are notoriously expensive and slow to use.
 A typical wire transfer can cost anything from $20 up to $70, and they can (at times) take five to seven business days to go through.
 This can also be the case with deposits, as well as withdrawals.
 If you’re out of options, wire transfers make sense.
 Otherwise, we’d use one of the many other options out there.

-Some Indian casinos are starting to accept cryptocurrencies.
+Some Indian casinos like Parimatch are starting to accept cryptocurrencies.
 Options such as Bitcoin, Ethereum, Dogecoin, Litecoin, Bitcoin Cash and Tether (USDT) have their perks.
 They are secure, offer a mild degree of anonymity, are usually free from fees and provide lightning fast deposit and withdrawal times.
 However, if you are new to online gambling, and aren’t quite familiar with cryptocurrencies either, it can be too tall an order for you to get to grips with.
 On top of that, cryptocurrency markets are notoriously volatile, which is worth considering.

 Do Indian casinos charge withdrawal fees?